manpanmanpan/manpanmanpan.github.io/_posts/2019-3-5-Probability and Statistics.md

 Type 2 Error = fail to reject null when you should have rejected the null hypothesis.(Probability of missed detection)

-Power is the probability of finding a difference between groups if one truly exists.
+Power is the probability of finding a difference between groups if one truely exists.
 It is the percentage chance that you will be able to reject the null hypothesis if it is really false.

 Power Function: the power function of a test with rejection region $R$ is the function of $\theta \in \Theta_1$ defined as $ \beta(\theta) = P_{\theta}(X\in R)$.